 These are the basic landlord rights in Texas.

-These are the basic landlord responsibilities in Texas.
+These are the basic responsibilities of a landlord in Texas.

 Landlords need to:

-- Make the unit safe and habitable for the tenants.
+- Make the unit safe and habitable for the Texas tenants as per the Texas Property Code.
 It's your duty to repair any issues in the unit.

 An Overview of the Texas Landlord Tenant Laws